-DAY 5 - The Falkland Islands
+DAY 6 - The Falkland Islands

+Today, we arrive in the Falkland Islands.
+From here, you have a rare opportunity to witness the biological diversity and extraordinary scenery of the southern islands.
+Penguins, elephant seals and sea lions are abundant.
+Port Stanley provides an opportunity to meet the hardy local inhabitants whose colourful houses provide contrast to the long dark winters.
 The islands consist of 700 small and mostly uninhabited islands and 2 main islands - East and West Falklands.
-Located 490 km east of Patagonia, the Falklands were officially discovered on August 14, 1592 by John Davis and remained uninhabited until 1764 when the French built a garrison at Port Louis disregarding the Spanish claim to the islands.
-From that moment on there have been many disputes between Spain, France, Britain and Argentina, until the end of the Falklands War between Britain and Argentina in 1982 brought the islands firmly under Britain's control.
+Located 490 km east of Patagonia, the Falklands have always been a land of hot debate.
+Officially discovered on August 14, 1592 by John Davis they remained uninhabited until 1764 when the French built a garrison at Port Louis disregarding the Spanish claim to the islands.
+From that moment on there have been many disputes between Spain, France, Britain and Argentina over the next 200 plus years until the end of the Falklands War between Britain and Argentina in 1982 brought the islands firmly under Britain's control.
 Now with a human population of only 2491, the islands are the first stop in our journey.
-Here we hope to catch our first glimpses of penguins, including the Magellanic, rockhopper, macaroni, gentoo, and king penguins.
-With a little luck we may also see the elephant seals, sea lions, king cormorants, black-browed albatross, skuas, night herons, giant petrels, striated caracaras and of course sheep!